 “Work” The Profile: Look very carefully at the profiles belonging to the people with whom you want to connect.
 If they have LinkedIn applications installed, you may be able to get in touch through those platforms.
 If they RSVP to a LinkedIn Event, attend the event.
 If they display their blog, comment on the blog.
 If they ask a question on LinkedIn Answers, answer it.
 Make sure you also check the profile for a phone number, email address, or a link to a website that may allow you to contact them off LinkedIn.

 Twitter: If you notice that your target second – or third – degree contact is on Twitter, which may be noted on the LinkedIn profile page, take advantage of the hyper-social nature of Twitter and send an @Reply message.
 If you feel that is too direct, retweet their content and /or add them to a Twitter list, both of which are indirect ways that could spark natural engagement.

-The Mighty InMail: The “Hail Mary” $10 a pop InMail is really your final if-everything-else-fails option.
+The Mighty InMail: The “Hail Mary” InMail for paid accounts is really your final if-everything-else-fails option.
 LinkedIn guarantees that it will reach the individual to whom you send it, and if you don’t receive a response within seven days, you’ll receive a replacement InMail.
 Because of the guaranteed delivery and the need to pay in order to send one, it can be assumed that InMails generate a response rate that is greater than traditional email methods.